Colombia–Israel relations: History

-In 1947, during a United Nations General Assembly session, General Assembly Resolution 181 recommended the partition of British Mandate Palestine into one Jewish and one Arab state.
-Colombia abstained.
+In 1947, during a United Nations General Assembly session, General Assembly Resolution 181 recommended the partition of British Mandate Palestine into one Jewish and one Arab state Colombia abstained.

-In the mid-1950s both countries officially established diplomatic relations and set up embassies in Bogotá and Tel Aviv respectively.
-Relations improved tremendously in 1988 when major trade agreements were signed between Israel and Colombia.
+In the mid-1950s, both countries officially established diplomatic relations and set up embassies in Bogotá and Tel Aviv respectively.
+Relations improved in 1988, when major trade agreements were signed between Israel and Colombia.
 A Free Trade agreement was signed on 10 June 2013.
 However, it has not yet been ratified by Colombia and therefore is not yet in force.
-This agreement reduces tariffs on industrial and agricultural products between the two countries, and enable Israeli companies and individuals to invest with greater ease in the Colombia economy, considered to be second biggest economy of South America.
+This agreement reduces tariffs on industrial and agricultural products between the two countries, and enable Israeli companies and individuals to invest with greater ease in the Colombia economy, considered to be second-biggest economy of South America.
 Israeli exports to Colombia totaled some US$143 million in 2012, and consisted mostly of communications equipment, machinery, electrical and mechanical devices and chemical products.

-Colombia also supports the aspiration of the Palestinian people to establish themselves as a free and independent state in the region.
-Additionally, Israel is Colombia's main partner in the region and is Colombia's second largest trading partner in South America after Brazil.
+Colombia supported the aspiration of the Palestinian people to establish themselves as a free and independent state in the region.
+Additionally, Israel was Colombia's main partner in the region and was Colombia's second-largest trading partner in South America after Brazil.
 Bilateral relations have deepened through high-level visits in recent history.

 On 13 September 2017, Israeli Prime Minister Benjamin Netanyahu paid an official visit to Colombia.

 Israeli President Isaac Herzog welcomed Colombian President Iván Duque on a state visit to Israel in November 2021.
-Hosting Duque at the President’s Residence in Jerusalem, Herzog commended Colombia’s support for Israel and expressed his hopes to boost their bilateral trading relationship.
-At the state dinner, Herzog paid tribute to Duque’s leadership in fighting “terror and rogue organizations affiliated with Iran and narco organizations.”
+Hosting Duque at the President's Residence in Jerusalem, Herzog commended Colombia's support for Israel and expressed his hopes to boost their bilateral trading relationship.
+At the state dinner, Herzog paid tribute to Duque's leadership in fighting "terror and rogue organizations affiliated with Iran and narco organizations."
 During the state visit, Duque inaugurated a Colombian innovation office in Jerusalem, a step that President Herzog welcomed in their joint statements.